8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 [Opencore 0.9.0](https://github.com/acidanthera/OpenCorePkg) is the most recent version deployed.

-The guide is based on [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) and my personal experience.
+The guide is based on my personal experience and Dortania's Doc.

 I would recommend upgrading the BIOS if it is not on the more recent version [FROM THE OFFICIAL SUPPORT PAGE](http://www.huananzhi.com/html/1/184/185/551.html)